MARAC (Multi Agency Risk Assessment Conference)

 SafeLives is a national charity which aims to create a consistent, professional and effective response to high risk survivors of domestic violence.
 More information about the MARAC process including risk assessments and Toolkits for individual agencies can be found on the SafeLives website.

 Joint working between Safeguarding Adult services and MARAC

 It is essential that staff encountering domestic abuse/violence understand that some individuals may also have care and support needs that will require a safeguarding Enquiry to be undertaken.
 The Safeguarding Adult Boards expect that any case of domestic violence/abuse that meets the criteria for safeguarding adults is discussed with the local safeguarding team, and if required a dual referral to both them and MARAC is made.
 See the Multi-Agency safeguarding adults procedures, full guidance on joint working can be found in appendix 6.

 Book a training course

 A half day training course on the MARAC is available.
-This training is booked through Poole Borough Council's website.
+This training is booked through the Bournemouth, Christchurch and Poole Council website.